STATEMENT OF PURPOSE

 Chapters: Chapters can be started by free world and members in prison in order to work on advocacy, education, direct service, and/or organizing projects that are in keeping with the Purpose and Analysis of B&P. Chapters are accountable to the membership of their chapter and the Leadership Circle.

 Advisory Group: This is a group of people who have experience with anti-prison and anti-oppression activism.
 The group will be majority formerly incarcerated people.
 They are recognized for their amazing and valuable experiences and insight, and are invited to provide input and guidance on the analysis, activities and structure of B&P. They are not necessarily involved in the day-to-day activities of the family and don’t have formal decision making power.
+(Not currently active)

 Leadership Circle (LC): Leadership can make decisions about B&P as a family, and is responsible to see that the members and activities follow our Purpose and Analysis.
 LC can update the Purpose and Analysis.
 Leadership Circle provides strategic short- and long-term planning for B&P. Leadership Circle will be responsible for raising, managing, and using general B&P funds.

-- The LC will be made up of no more than 10 free world folks and no more than 10 prisoners.
+- The LC will be made up of no more than 10 free world folks

 - Each LC member needs to make a 1 year commitment.